-This, in turn, improves white blood cell function which increases the body's ability to eliminate toxins and other cellular waste by-products resulting from damaged tissue within the achilles.
+This improves the body's ability to eliminate toxins and other waste by-products resulting from damaged tissue within the achilles.
 This allows the achilles to more easily stimulate the self healing process.

 which is a building block for human tissue.

-This is a very important point.
+This is an important point.
 Many people with ankle conditions often re-injure the area due to the fact the damaged muscle or soft tissue is tight and the range of motion of the ankle is restricted.
 Even the most minor of activities can cause a recovering achilles to strain, sprain, or even tear.
 Every time this happens, your recovery is delayed.
-This is why using the T•Shellz Wrap not only now, but also into the future, is wise.
-The energy emitted from the T•Shellz Wrap is absorbed by the deep tissue, gently warming it, thereby increasing the elasticity...all without risk of causing further harm and greatly reducing your chances of re-injury.
+This is why using the TShellz Wrap® not only now, but also into the future, is wise.
+The energy emitted from the TShellz Wrap® is absorbed by the soft tissue, gently warming it, thereby increasing the elasticity...all without risk of causing further harm and greatly reducing your chances of re-injury.

-Overall, you will get the benefits of a stronger immune system and a faster ability to heal muscle and soft tissue injuries such as sprains, strains, and tissue tears.
-Use the T•Shellz Wrap before activity to prevent further injury, before bed to prevent tightness from setting in during the night, and again in the morning to make your tired body come alive.
+Increased blood flow should result in a stronger immune system and an ability for you body to recover from soft tissue injuries more quickly.
+Use the TShellz Wrap® before activity to help reduce risk of further injury, before bed to prevent tightness from setting in during the night, and again in the morning to make your tired body come alive.